Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 ## New mitigations

 This work was conducted on the Mk2 revision of the wallet, which is no more available.
-Coinkite recently released the new Mk3 version, which fixes the issues mentioned :
+Coinkite recently released the new Mk3 version, which fixes the issues mentioned:

 - The ATECC508A secure memory has been replaced by the ATECC608A, an hardened version of this chip which has also many new features.
 Our single Fault Injection Attack does not apply to this new product.